-Textures have evolved drastically over the years; from simple grunges and vintage patterns, to fully sophisticated patterns and textures that use the latest web design standards to help designers to create the kind of designs that will wow the customer.
-Not only are textures a great way to optimize the look and feel of a particular design you are working on, it’s also a way to add a little bit of personality and emotion towards what we are building.
+Textures have evolved drastically over the years; from simple grunge and vintage patterns, to fully sophisticated patterns and textures that use the latest web design standards to help designers to create the kind of designs that will wow the customer.
+Not only are textures a great way to optimize the look and feel of a particular design you are working on, but it’s also a way to add a little bit of personality and emotion towards what we are building.

-From being a simple way to showcase design skills, textures have evolved to become a way to add deepness to a design, to add meaning to certain areas of the website project, and not to mention to express uniqueness and originality.
+From being a simple way to showcase design skills, textures have evolved to become a way to add deepness to design, to add meaning to certain areas of the website project, and not to mention to express uniqueness and originality.
 The use of textures on a website add to the experience of browsing things like emotion, feeling, and personality.
-And with that in mind, lets take a look at the fifteen most popular texture sites on the web, as decided by web designers and creative artists themselves.
+And with that in mind, let’s take a look at the fifteen most popular texture sites on the web, as decided by web designers and creative artists themselves.

 Stockvault doesn’t just offer textures; their library of digital content includes elements, objects, seasonal settings, and traditional web design graphics,.
 The textures section is home to thousands of unique and specifically tailored textures.
 These will definitely add that extra flavor to any kind of project.
 All textures come in high dimensions (their original resolutions).
 That means you have full freedom over how you use each texture.
 Whether it’s for a mobile device or a desktop experience, you are in control of the size and quality of each texture.
 In total, the sites texture category has received millions of downloads; this only proves that textures are well alive and still kicking.